briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 ```

 I also recommend disabling the password input timeout since it is quite common
-for a long-running script to run `sudo` and fail if you don't happen to be
+for a long-running script that runs `sudo` to timeout if you don't happen to be
 around to type in the password.
-This way, you won't have to restart the entire
+With this option enabled, you won't have to
-script.
-Other ways of dealing with this (extending `sudo` timeout or not
+restart the entire script.
+Other ways of dealing with this (extending `sudo`
-requiring a password) are insecure.
+timeout or not requiring a password) are insecure.

 ```
 Defaults passwd_timeout=0